manasa-kalluru/react_foodApp/README.md

  **package.json vs package-lock.json** package.json is only a configuration of npm and the dependencies. package-lock.json contains all the details about the exact version of dependencies and sub-dependencies installed.
 And it is so big because there can be transitive dependencies i.e dependencies that our dependency depends on.
  **What to commit to git?**: Since node_modules is too heavy, we put it in gitignore file.
 Instead we commit package.json and package-lock.json which can be used to regenerate node_modules.We just have to do npm install to get node_modules.
  **npx**: npx commands executes the package. npx parcel index.html leads to parcel going to source index.html and builds our application
+ ## Injecting React
- **Injecting React**: Using cdn react links in script tags to introduce react in a project is not ideal since fetching from unpkg is costly.
+ - Using cdn react links in script tags to introduce react in a project is not ideal since fetching from unpkg is costly.
 React can be imported as a part of node modules and all the concerned dependencies can also be installed.
+ ## Import React
- **Import React**:The script tag importing js file that is rendering react has to be specified of type "module" since browser scripts cannot have imports or exports.
+ - The script tag importing js file that is rendering react has to be specified of type "module" since browser scripts cannot have imports or exports.

 ## Parcel
 - Does dev build